A Coaching Model Created by Marta Simonetti

 - Self-awareness: What does it feel to be right now?
 What’s happening?
 What would you like to achieve?
 What kind of picture do you have right now?
 What is holding you back?
 What is standing in the way?
 What are the critical elements in this issue?
 What strengths could you use to handle this situation?
 What is the worst thing that could happen here?

 Managing for financial results begins with the leader managing his inner life….in a optimistic, authentic, high energy mood.
 Daniel Goleman

 - The five sheaths: How do you feel at this point?
 What is the state of your physical health?
 May I invite you to close your eyes and [mindfulness of breathing meditation; square visualization meditation; yoga nidra & relaxation techniques; other niche-specific exploratory or diagnostic tools].

 You have power over your mind.
 Realize this and you will find strength.
 Marcus Aurelius

-- What patterns of behavior can you notice?
+- What patterns of behaviour can you notice?
 What is your natural and adaptive style?
-How does thins influence your work, personal life?
+How does this influence your work, personal life?
 How are these behaviour reflected in your life?
 How are they expressed?
-What type of control of self-limitations are there vis-a-vis these behaviors?
+What type of control of self-limitations are there vis-a-vis these behaviours?
 Where do you notice you perform best?